Procsiab/ntvpromo/README.md

 - to build the container for *aarch64*, run `cp $(which qemu-aarch64-static) .`;
 - run the build process with `docker build -t myregistry/ntvpromo:arm64 .`.

 If you want to use a target architecture different from ARM 64 bit, just change the Dockerfile according to the needed _qemu-static-*_ binary file, and copy it into the repo directory as shown above.
-Also, remember to specify the correct base image at the beinning of the Dockerfile.
+Also, remember to specify the correct base image at the beginning of the Dockerfile.

 ## Installing secrets